curriculum-vitae

 Details PAL

-Details PAL is an iOS application that interfaces with a Bluetooth activity tracker you can place on your dog’s collar.
-With it, you can monitor your pet’s activity throughout the days, weeks, and months.
-It also has nutrition tracking features to help you track your pet’s food intake.
+Details PAL is an iOS application that connects with a Bluetooth activity tracker placed on a dog’s collar, allowing users to monitor their pet’s activity over days, weeks, and months.
+The app also includes nutrition tracking features to help manage the pet’s food intake.

-Developed application from top to bottom, playing pivotal role in handling communication with the manufacturers of the Bluetooth collars in China, developing for and testing various prototype versions, as well as giving feedback on required improvements.
+I developed the application from the ground up, playing a key role in managing communication with the manufacturers of the Bluetooth collars in China.
+I worked extensively on developing for and testing various prototype versions of the collars, providing feedback on necessary improvements throughout the process.

 Don’t Mess With Texas - Report a Litterer